 Gathering and maintaining a remote team for your small business can take some time and research, so allow for plenty of both when you’re ready to get started.
 By beginning with a solid plan from the get-go you can ensure that everyone on your team is properly vetted and trained, which will help save you time and money in the long run.

 About Tina Martin, Author and Professional Fitness

 Tina Martin worked in business administration at the early stage of her career.
-Later, she decided to pursue something that actually inspired herself: becoming a personal fitness instructor.
-She made the decision that HER ideas matter, that She is the author of her own life story, and that she can and should be her own inspiration.
+Later, she decided to pursue something that actually inspired her: becoming a personal fitness instructor.
+She made the decision that HER ideas matter, that She is the author of her own life story and that she can and should be her own inspiration.
 So, she ended up in writing a book “IDEASPIRED”.